stepanvanzuriak/snowpack-electron-react/README.md

-# snowpack-electron-react

-Template for Electron, Snowpack and React
+# Template for Electron, Snowpack and React

 ## Scripts